 Designing, building, inventing, and collaborating are at the core of Tufts engineering.
-Our School of Engineering offers sixteen majors to explore:
+Our School of Engineering offers 6 departments with sixteen majors to explore:

-To learn what it really means to study these different areas, we had Becky Lee (a senior majoring in human factors engineering!) interview friends in the School of Engineering to break down the different majors.
+To learn what it really means to study these different areas, we had a current Tufts student interview friends in the School of Engineering to break down the different majors.
 Take your engineering knowledge to the next level by reading through those interviews here.

 To earn the Bachelor of Science degree, 38 courses in a combination of distribution and elective courses are required.
 Requirements vary slightly by major, but the curriculum layout is typically as follows: